Toloka/u-math/README.md

 ```

 ### Licensing Information
-* The contents of the machine-generated `model_output` column are subject to the underlying LLMs' licensing terms.
+* The contents of the μ-MATH's machine-generated `model_output` column are subject to the underlying LLMs' licensing terms.
-* Contents of all the other dataset fields and code are available under the MIT license.
+* Contents of all the other dataset U-MATH and μ-MATH fields, as well as the code, are available under the MIT license.

 ### Citation
 If you use U-MATH or μ-MATH in your research, please cite the paper: